openshift/special-resource-operator/README.md

 ### General State Breakdown
 Assets like ServiceAccount, RBAC, DaemonSet, ConfigMap yaml files for each state are saved in the container under `/opt/sro/state-{driver,device-plugin,monitoring}`.
 The SRO will take each of these assets and assign a control function to each of them.
 Those control functions have hooks for preprocessing the yaml files or hooks to preprocess the decoded API runtime objects.
 Those hooks are used to add runtime information from the cluster like kernel-version, and nodeSelectors based on the discovered hardware etc.

-After the assests were decoded preprocessed and transformed into API runtime objects, the control funcs take care of CRUD operations on those.
+After the assets were decoded preprocessed and transformed into API runtime objects, the control functions take care of CRUD operations on those.

 The SRO is easily extended just by creating another directory under `/opt/sro/state-new` and adding this new state to the operator [addState(...)](https://github.com/openshift-psap/special-resource-operator/blob/012020bb04922737d1f9eb5e703d3b931a053bd4/pkg/controller/specialresource/specialresource_state.go#L79).
 The SRO operator will scan this new directory and automatically assign the corresponding control functions.